bansallab/resp_contact/README.md

 - `scale_baseline` has inferred baseline estimates of mean contact

 ## Data (`data/`)
 Reference files that may be required to run the code, including fips and state crosswalk files, urban/rural classifications, etc. are in `data/input/`.
+Files to reproduce supplementary figures are not provided here but can be found using references in the article.

 * `Average_Household_Size_and_Population_Density_-_County.csv` contains population density for each fips code (from https://covid19.census.gov/datasets/USCensus::average-household-size-and-population-density-county/explore?location=4.945434%2C0.315550%2C1.99&showTable=true)
 * `census_regions.csv` delineates which states are in which census regions (from https://github.com/cphalpert/census-regions/blob/master/us%20census%20bureau%20regions%20and%20divisions.csv)
 * `co-est2021-alldata.csv` contains population estimates for each county (from https://www2.census.gov/programs-surveys/popest/technical-documentation/file-layouts/2020-2021/CO-EST2021-ALLDATA.pdf)